-Why same-sex marriage isn't legal in Australia

-But advocates of gay marriage are pushing back against the vote that asks whether the law should be changed to allow same-sex unions.

-Their challenge will be heard by Australia's High Court in Melbourne on Tuesday, with a ruling expected Wednesday.

-It's a right many other Western nations have already recognized.
+Australia votes on same-sex marriage: What you need to know

+It's been a long process -- a national vote was first proposed by the government in 2015, when Australia was already far behind many other English-speaking nations when it comes to same-sex unions.

 So why is the issue so divisive in Australia?

 What do Australians think about gay marriage?